option-t/option-t/README.md

 _neverthrow_ is a package that provides _Result_ type implementation.
 At this point, we think that we and they share the same spirits.

-However, we think there some different design decision between neverthrow and us.
+However, we think there are some different design decisions between neverthrow and us.

 #### option-t does not provide a method chain style but have a perfect "tree-shakability"

-We does not provide class based implementation and method chaining style.
+We do not provide class based implementation and method chaining style.
 Historically, we had provided a method-chain style APIs and data types as tier 1.

 - [`ClassicOption`](./packages/option-t/src/classic_option/classic_option.ts)
 - [`ClassicResult`](./packages/option-t/src/classic_result/classic_result.ts)

-But we gave up method chain style as primary style and switched our primary APIs to current simple functions combination style by various reasons.
+But we gave up method chain style as primary style and switched our primary APIs to current simple functions combination style for various reasons.

 First, there was a problem with [dead code elimination](https://en.wikipedia.org/wiki/Dead-code_elimination).
 Dead code elimination (as known as DCE or “tree shaking” in JavaScript toolchain context) is important optimization.
 It reduces a final bundled code size after linking codes by a module bundler (linker).

-However, it’s hard to remove unused an object property method in JavaScript.
+However, it’s hard to remove unused object property methods in JavaScript.
-To remove them _safely_, an optimizer should know weather a object property is used or not over a whole of programs.
+To remove them _safely_, an optimizer should know whether an object property is used or not over a whole of programs.
 But this kind of optimization requires perfect call graph information too.
 This kind of optimization is easy relatively with a static language like C++ or Rust but JavaScript is a dynamic language essentially.
-JavaScript have a multiple way to prevent a this kind of optimization like a reflection (e.g. `Object.keys(obj)`).
+JavaScript has a multiple way to prevent a this kind of optimization like a reflection (e.g. `Object.keys(obj)`).
 So it’s hard.

-Under this condition, we cannot add a feature as property methods without increase a final code size.
+Under this condition, we cannot add a feature as property methods without increase the final code size.
 We would like to add a popular feature as a part of this package to reuse it or would like to fill a gap with Rust's original feature set.
-But an user project does not use all features at every time.
+But a user project does not use all features at all times.
 They use a partial of this package generally.
-Even if an user project does not use them, features provided as a object property method are not removed, so it increases a final application size.
+Even if an user project does not use them, features provided as an object property method are not removed, so it increases a final application size.
-This might be a big problem for client-side application, especially to implement SDK libraries.
+This might be a big problem for client-side applications, especially to implement SDK libraries.
 Thus we would like to avoid it sincerely.

 Exceptionally, as our memory, Google Closure Compiler’s advanced optimization mode can do such aggressive dead code elimination about an unused object property as a part of static optimization.
-But it’s not a popular toolchain choice in 2010s later.
+But it’s not a popular toolchain choice in the 2010s later.
 We could not expect that a user project accept it as a popular choice rather than UglyfyJS, terser, or other code minifier lacking an analysis whole of programs statically.

 Second, there was a problem with TypeScript’s type inference.
-In 2016~2018, our method chain style implementation sometimes fall into that a type parameter for generics fallback to `any` or `unknown` in mid of a long (relatively complex) method chains in our user project.
+In 2016~2018, our method chain style implementation sometimes fall into that a type parameter for generics fallback to `any` or `unknown` in the middle of a long (relatively complex) method chain in our user project.
 This causes to break a type integrity whole of a project and causes a bad developer experience.

-Third, there was a problem to make hard to keep a consistent behavior with mixing multiple version in a project dependency.
+Third, there was a problem making it hard to keep a consistent behavior with mixing multiple versions in a project dependency.
 A class based object implementation often supports `instanceof` check naturally as a part of APIs implicitly.
 However, if there are multiple versions of same name package in a project dependencies by aggregating them with semantic versioning, `instanceof` behavior might be inconsistent as contrary to expectations of a developer.

-For example,  the following code will be result as `false`.
+For example,  the following code will result as `false`.
 This is just unsound.

 ```js
 // This is some_package@v2 actually.